MinnowWare/CdePkg/README.md

-In case, external UEFI libraries (created by the EDK build process) are not used in a particular UEFI driver (and therefore the *Library Constructor* process is not needed), a UEFI driver can be translated in the VS2017 build environment, which is much faster than the EDK build process (the driver's binary is not placed in the BIOS image, of course). *But the creation of syntactically correct sourcecode, using the luxurious auto completion and mouse hover actions also for UEFI specific type definitions, enhances the development process notably.*
+In case, external UEFI libraries (created by the EDK build process) are not used in a particular UEFI driver (and therefore the *Library Constructor* process is not needed), a UEFI driver can be translated in the VS2017 build environment, which is much faster than the EDK build process (the driver's binary is not placed in the BIOS image, of course).

+*But the creation of syntactically correct sourcecode, using the luxurious auto completion and mouse hover actions also for UEFI specific type definitions, enhances the development process notably.*

 ## Intention
-**CdePkg** is a feasibility study on how to provide a complete *Hosted Environment* (according to [ANSI C](https://www.pdf-archive.com/2014/10/02/ansi-iso-9899-1990-1/ansi-iso-9899-1990-1.pdf) Specification chapter 5.1.2) including all instrisic functions, which the compiler requires to be a full featured C-compiler, in particular the full set of C-language operators (specifically `/ % << >>` for 64 bit integers) for the 32 bit code generator, needed in PEI.
+**CdePkg** is a feasibility study on how to provide a complete *Hosted Environment* (according to [ANSI C](https://www.pdf-archive.com/2014/10/02/ansi-iso-9899-1990-1/ansi-iso-9899-1990-1.pdf) Specification chapter 5.1.2) including all instrisic functions, which the compiler requires to be a **full featured C-compiler**, in particular the full set of C-language operators (specifically `/ % << >>` for 64 bit integers) for the 32 bit code generator, needed in PEI.

 Furthermore the questions has to be answered, if UEFI based products can be improved regarding